cha2812/Analysis-of-a-Superstore-Sales-Data-Using-Excel/README.md

 3. Find out the percentage of total revenue and profit for each customer segment (Consumer, Corporate, Home Office).
 4. Which states had the lowest number of sales transactions and revenue?
 5. Analyze the sales trend over the years (2014 to 2017) and identify the year with the highest revenue.
-6. Which product category (Furniture, Office Supplies, or Technology) has the highest average profit margin?
+6. Which product category (Furniture, Office Supplies, or Technology) has the highest percentage average profit margin?

 ## Skills Demonstrated
 1. Data  Processing